codeclimate/codeclimate-rubocop/config/contents/style/redundant_self.md

-This cop checks for redundant uses of `self`.
+Checks for redundant uses of `self`.

 The usage of `self` is only needed when: